Simblissity home > G.E.T.

 Following the Route

-The previous section discussed the types of navigational situations encountered along the G.E.T.
+The previous chapter discussed the types of navigational situations encountered along the G.E.T.
 As a brief review, most of the time the way ahead is fairly straightforward.
 Where map and compass skills are useful or necessary, hikers would be well advised to have a competent base of knowledge already in place to avoid being unduly slowed down or disoriented.
 This goes for the use of GPS as well.
 Carry one, but know its uses and limitations, and never let it be a substitute for traditional and reliable methods of navigation.
 Remember that the G.E.T. is primarily a wilderness route, and so demands a level of responsibility and self-reliance beyond that of an Appalachian Trail hike, for example.
 You will probably be in the company of few other hikers, and in the event of trouble may be on your own.
 Cell phones may or may not work.
 Ranger stations may be miles away.
 Such are the risks and rewards of a wilderness experience.

 The Guidebook